USF-Team/USFBOT/README.md

 # USF BOT
 The USF Bot is a moderation and utility bot created by the USF Team with the scope of making servers easier to moderate with features needed for that.

+Please note: We do NOT support self hosting and we won't reply to any questions regarding that.

 ## Commands:

 `/server` Get informations about the server where the command was ran in